Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

 \subsection{Contributions}

-Our results stem from an integration of contributions within and across three disparate areas, including (a) new results in the spectral theory pertaining to eigenvalues and eigenvectors of graphs and matrices associated with discrete noiseless channels; (b) a geometric and functional analysis of singularities of the complex bivariate generating function that encodes cost and length properties of the channel sequences; and (c) combining these results with a novel application of methods from analytic combinatorics in several variables (ACSV) to precisely evaluate the asymptotic behavior of the diagonal coefficients of the bivariate generating function.
+Our results stem from an integration of contributions within and across three disparate areas, including (a) new results in the spectral theory pertaining to eigenvalues and eigenvectors of graphs and matrices associated with discrete noiseless channels; (b) a geometric and functional analysis of singularities of the complex bivariate generating function that encodes cost and length properties of the channel sequences; and (c) combining these results with a novel application of methods from analytic combinatorics in several variables (ACSV)~\cite{melczer_invitation_2021,PemantleWilsonMelczer2024} to precisely evaluate the asymptotic behavior of the diagonal coefficients of the bivariate generating function.
+Part of this work was presented at the 2023 IEEE International Symposium on Information Theory~\cite{lenz_isit_2023}.

-As a by-product of our main results, we solve two long-standing open problems in information theory.
-First, we show that the cost-constrained capacity (\Cref{def:capacity}) of the discrete noiseless channel can be expressed explicitly as a simple function of a specific two-dimensional singularity of the bivariate generating function, thereby generalizing Shannon's classical formula for the channel capacity without cost constraint.
-This determines the exact asymptotics of $N(t,\lfloor \alpha t \rfloor )$ and fully characterizes the capacity-cost function.
-Second, the expression for the cost-constrained capacity provides a direct proof of the equivalence of the combinatorial definition of cost-constrained capacity to the \textit{probabilistic} definition.
-This equivalence was first established indirectly in 2006 via converse inequalities~\cite{soriaga_design_2006}.
-Finally, we apply our analytical results to two related problems of independent interest: the subsequence counting problem for periodic sequences and the determination of information-theoretic limits on efficient DNA synthesis for DNA-based storage systems.
+As a by-product of our main results, we obtain two interesting contributions to information theory.
+First, we show that the cost-constrained capacity (Definition~\ref{def:capacity:costly}) of the discrete noiseless channel can be expressed explicitly as a simple function of a specific two-dimensional singularity of the bivariate generating function, thereby generalizing Shannon's classical formula for the channel capacity without cost constraint.
+This determines the exact asymptotics of the number of fixed-length sequences with limited cost, and fully characterizes the capacity-cost function.
+Second, the expression for the cost-constrained capacity provides a direct proof of the equivalence of the combinatorial definition of cost-constrained capacity and the probabilistic definition.
+This equivalence was first established in 2006 via converse inequalities~\cite{soriaga_design_2006}.